 - If we suspect someone could be using your PayPal account without your knowledge, we'll limit it for your protection and look into the fraudulent activity. - If your debit or credit card issuer alerts us that someone has used your card without your permission.
-Similarly, if your bank lets us know that there have been unauthorized transfers between your PayPal account and your bank account. - In order to comply with applicable law. - If we reasonably believe you have breached this agreement or violated the Acceptable Use Policy. - Seller performance indicating your PayPal account is high risk.
+Similarly, if your bank lets us know that there have been unauthorized transfers between your PayPal account and your bank account. - In order to comply with applicable law. - If we believe in our sole discretion that you have breached this agreement or violated the Acceptable Use Policy. - Seller performance indicating your PayPal account is high risk.
 Examples include: indications of poor selling performance because you've received an unusually high number of claims and chargebacks, selling an entirely new or high-cost product type, or if your typical sales volume increases rapidly.

-You will need to resolve any issues with your account before a limitation can be removed.
+Unless a permanent limitation is placed on your account, you will need to resolve any issues with your account before a limitation can be removed.
 Normally, this is done after you provide us with the information we request.
 However, if we reasonably believe a risk still exists after you have provided us that information, we may take action to protect PayPal, our users, a third party, or you from reversals, fees, fines, penalties, legal and/or regulatory risks and any other liability.